linuxdeepin/deepin-manual/manual/deepin-appstore/en_US/index.md

  </table>

 ## Application Management|../common/icon_manageinterface.svg|
 You can search, download and install different categories of applications by Deepin Store.
-Meanwhile, more wonderful applications will be explored through popular recommendation, rankings, hotapps, hot topic, user comment and other ways.
+Meanwhile, more wonderful applications will be explored through popular recommendation, rankings, hot apps, hot topic, user comment and other ways.

 ### Search Applications
 Search function is built in Deepin Store.
 Contents will be automatically completed after you input a keyword.
 Press ![Enter](icon/Enter.svg) on keyboard to automatically search and display all applications contained that keyword.